Covishield: India outcry over UK not recognising jab

 Foreign Minister S Jaishankar has taken up the matter "strongly" with his UK counterpart Liz Truss, according to India's foreign secretary Harsh Vardhan Shringla.

 It is "a discriminatory policy and does impact our citizens travelling to the UK", Mr Shringla told reporters.
-He warned that India might take "reciprocal measures" if UK did not address India's concerns.
+He warned that India might take "reciprocal measures" if the UK did not address India's concerns.
 Such measures generally include India imposing similar restrictions on those arriving from Britain.

 A leading MP from the main opposition Congress party, Jairam Ramesh, tweeted that the "bizarre" decision "smacked of racism".